hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1145

-Do they ascribe to Him partners those who cannot create anything, but are themselves created?
+Do they ascribe to Him partners who cannot create anything, but are themselves created?

 # 1146